 - Join merges two datasets side-by-side (horizontally).
 To merge datasets one on top of the other (vertically) use Stack. - If there are 10k rows or less in both datasets, Easy Data Transform will try to guess sensible default values for Top key column and Bottom key column based on column header names and contents. - All values are treated as text and comparisons are case and whitespace sensitive.
 You can use Case to change the case and Whitespace to remove whitespace before the intersect. - If a key value occurs M times in the first dataset and N times in the second dataset, you will get M x N rows with this key value.
-You can use Unique to remove rows with duplicate key values. - Use Concat Cols to join several columns together (e.g. 'first name' and 'last name' columns) to form a key column. - Use Row Num to create a unique key column. - Use the Cross transform for cross joins. - Warnings are shown in the Warnings tab for: - o Keys that only occur in 1 of the 2 datasets (misses). - o Keys that occur more than once in either dataset (duplicates). - Cascade multiple joins to join more than 2 datasets.
+You can use Unique to remove rows with duplicate key values. - Use Concat Cols to join several columns together (e.g. 'first name' and 'last name' columns) to form a key column. - Use Row Num to create a unique key column. - Use Sort to sort the results. - Use the Cross transform for cross joins. - Messages are shown in the Warnings tab for keys that occur more than once in either dataset (duplicates). - Messages are shown in the Info tab for keys that only occur in 1 of the 2 datasets (misses). - Cascade multiple joins to join more than 2 datasets.